arjuncgore/waywall_barebones_config/README.md

 ```bash
 mv ~/.config/waywall ~/.config/waywall.bkp
 ```
+If you have a 1440p monitor, add this argument to the clone command `-b 1440`

 ## Overlay
 This config requires a 30 pixel wide measuring overlay like the one provided, or you can generate your own with this link, setting the overlay width to 30.